discord-net/Discord.Net/docs/guides/components_v2/intro.md

 ## What is a Component

-Components are a new parameter you can use when sending messages with your bot (just like normal components).
-You have a lot more components to choose from though :3.
+Components are a parameter you can use when sending messages with your bot (just like normal components).
+With V2 you have a lot more components to choose from though :3.
 A full list of compatible components can be found [here](https://discord.com/developers/docs/components/reference#component-object-component-types).

 ## Creating components